samhuk/exhibitor/contributing/development.md

 This app uses Node.js.

 You can get Node.js [here](https://nodejs.org/en/).

-If you are using Chocolatey, run `choco install nodejs`.
+If on Windows and are using Chocolatey, run `choco install nodejs`.

 It runs on MacOS, Windows, and Linux environments.

-One exception is **release builds**.
-This uses `make`, which is not natively available on Windows.
-It is recommended to use WSL.
+One exception are the **release building scripts**.
+These use `make`, which can be installed via `sudo apt install make`.
+If on Windows, it is recommended to use WSL.

 It runs on many versions of Node.js, tested back to version 14.x.